 There are zillion other things he can do (even if the existence of Delphini should stay hidden from the wizarding world), just to mention the first idea which came to my mind, he can ask for help his buddy The Minister for Magic, there is zero reasons to keep this whole thing hidden from Ginny and other Weasleys.

 There are many decent ways how to break up with your girlfriend decently, and there are many possible reasons which could be found.
 I can happily imagine that after Ginny haven’t heard about him for a year fallen apart for the biggest hero of them all, Neville.
-I can imagine Hermioine deciding that after all her affection towards Ron was more curiosity or wish to have her first crush completed than true love (no, Hermione not forgetting Ron his leave after being cursed by the locket makes as much sense as anybody accusing Ginny of bringing the basilisk to the castle, i.e. none at all).
+I can imagine Hermioine deciding that after all her affection towards Ron was more curiosity or wish to have her first crush completed than true love.
+And no, Hermione not forgiving Ron his leave after being cursed by the locket makes as much sense as anybody accusing Ginny of bringing the basilisk to the castle, i.e. none at all.
 So, I believe even post-War Harmony can be written in a reasonable manner (I tried to make a suggested talk between Hermione and Ron in “Late Morning Talks” to show how I would do it).
+And after reading “Inner Demons” (mentioned above) I very firmly believe in Harry taking care of orphans.
 However, the author was lazy and he just wanted to to get to the Harmony cooing over small baby as easily as possible, so he went straight ahead.
 Grrr.